 Set goals, and remind yourself of them.

-Having a goal (or set of goals) is a great way to keep yourself motivated in your business.
-But, if it’s too big, you may not believe you can achieve it, and you might avoid working towards it altogether.
+Having a goal (or set of goals) is a great way to motivate yourself.
+But, if it’s too big, you may not believe you can do it, and you might avoid working towards it altogether.

 A great way to prevent this from happening is to break down big goals into a series of smaller, manageable ones.
 Give yourself daily, weekly, and monthly actions to take, that will get you closer towards achieving this big goal.
 The more things you tick off along the way, the more motivated you’ll be to keep moving.

 Mix things up.